 St. Lawrence Dentistry will give you a range of options to choose from to restore your dentition.
 Our goal is for you to have all the information needed to make an informed decision.

 Dentures and dental implants are the two standard restoration options for missing teeth.
 However, there are differences to consider between the two choices, including comfort level, confidence level, cost, and durability:

 - Comfort Level – Most denture wearers experience discomfort at some point or another because, over time, gum tissues tend to shrink, leaving the denture with a loose fit.
 This instability can cause gum irritation and mouth sores.
 Adjustments occur over the life of the denture due to gum and jaw bone shrinkage.
 To achieve the best fit, denture wearers must use messy dental adhesives.
 Upper dentures also tend to affect the taste of foods because the palate is covered.
 On the other hand, dental implants are permanent, natural-looking, and very functional.
 Implants also offer the same force for biting as natural teeth and do not interfere with the taste of food.

 - Confidence Level – Dentures tend to slip, restricting the wearer’s ability to talk and eat.
 For a person with dental implants, he or she never has to fear these kinds of embarrassing moments.
 Properly placed implants are stable and function just like natural tooth roots.

 - Durability – Although dentures are strong enough to last a lifetime, dentures do nothing to prevent the shrinkage of bone and gum mass, often resulting in the need for re-fittings or replacements.
 Gum and bone shrinkage also causes a change in the bite, and wear and tear of the denture chewing surface.
-Dental implants actually help preserve the patient’s gum and bone mass.
-Implants are permanent, dependable and are a life-long solution to missing teeth.
+Dental implants help preserve the patient’s gum and bone mass.
+Implants are permanent, dependable, and are a life-long solution to missing teeth.